sthakur369/instagram-saved-library-app/README.md

 Where are your collections?
 How do you search thousands of saves?

-**Instagram Saved Library is the missing step between the Instagram export and a usable archive.**
+**Instagram Saved Library is the missing step between the Instagram export and a usable library.**

-It reads your exported saved data and turns it into a visual library you can browse, search and revisit on your computer.
+It reads the exported saved data and turns it into a visual library you can browse, search and revisit on your computer.

 > **Export from Instagram → Open with this app → Browse your saved library.**